 KS2 History: Boudica and The Roman Invasion - BBC Teach Boudicca & the Roman Invasion | The Story of Britain | BBC Teach (youtube.com) To know about the 'Romanisation' of Britian and the legacy the Romans left.
 Can you remember what life was like in Britain before the Romans invaded?
 Use this to retrieve information about the Iron Age, work and hillfort settlements of the people Society and Culture Achievem ents Buildings - most buildings from the iron age were round and made of wood.
-Romans introduced us to walls and Roads - wide and straight used to travel from place to place, necessary for such a vast empire! • Currency - Although some tribes had made coins before the Romans, they weren't used to purchase things.
+Romans introduced us to walls and Roads - wide and straight used to travel from place to place, necessary for such a vast empire!
+Currency - Although some tribes had made coins before the Romans, they weren't used to purchase things.
 The Romans brought in their own coinage which could be used across the empire.
-Religion - Romans introduced Christianity to Britain Language - introduced Latin as the written language for Britain - many of our words today come from Latin Roman Numerals - can still be seen on clocks and we learn about them in Maths!
+Religion - Romans introduced Christianity to Britain the most widely used legal system today learn about them in Maths!